ca-schumacher/pred_Float/README.md

 # Predicting the effectiveness of a Froth floating process

-Data analysis of a reverse cationic flotation process
+Data analysis of a reverse cationic flotation process.
+The implementation can be found here: https://github.com/ca-schumacher/pred_Float/blob/master/data_analysis.ipynb

 **June 2019**